 by Amber Ediger

-Miranda Hussey, '23, is passionate about helping others find the resources to defend their rights.
+Miranda Cannon, '23, is passionate about helping others find the resources to defend their rights.

 Her own experience suing a former landlord compelled her to become involved with the Tenant Assistance Project (TAP), and ultimately to work as a Nebraska Public Interest Law fellow with the Volunteer Lawyers Project (VLP).

 The Tenants Assistance Project provides free legal representation to tenants facing eviction.
 Since its inception in March 2020, volunteers from the Project have represented more than 400 clients and dramatically reduced the eviction rate in Lancaster County (98% of clients have avoided eviction when represented by TAP).
 VLP supports TAP by recruiting volunteers and providing the necessary training and support.

 VLP aims to bridge the civil legal justice gap by connecting volunteer attorneys with clients across Nebraska needing pro bono services.
 The Project also hosts clinics, provides free online resources, and works with ongoing projects like TAP to lessen the civil legal justice gap and the rural justice gap.